kroman-tt/Machine_Learning/README.md

-### This is the repository to learn AI ML stating from Numpy library
+### This is the repository to learn AI ML starting from Numpy library